Buying a SIM Card in Romania

 Transylvania continues to draw tourists in search of the bloodthirsty vampire.
 While they arrive for him, they stay because of the impressive mountain scenery and idyllic towns such as Brasov and Sibiu.

 However, most visitors still enter through the country’s capital Bucharest — and it’s a very easy place to get connected.
+Prices are low, and the process is straightforward.

 Companies

-• A Romania eSIM is often the best option if your device supports it
+• An eSIM from Airalo is the best option if you only need data

 There are four cell networks available in Romania, although you’re most likely to only notice the two larger companies, Orange and Vodafone.